box/developer.box.com/guides/authentication/oauth2/oauth2-setup.md

 strictly match the one used during redirect.
 In addition, both new and existing applications, will gain the ability to add multiple redirect URIs.

+If you configured multiple redirect URIs for the application, the authorization URL must include the `redirect_uri` parameter matching one of the URIs configured in the developer console.
+If the parameter is not specified, the user will see a `redirect_uri_missing` error and will not be redirected back to the app after granting application access.

 For existing applications, the deadline to make changes to this URL to avoid service disruption is May 13, 2022.